-From its initial rockets and satellites that were transported on a bicycle and bullock cart, to a world record of 104 satellite launch, the Indian Space Research Organisation has come a long way.
-Yesterday’s PSLV-C37 mission is an outstanding achievement for the institution, finally establishing its long-due leadership in the launch area.
+From its initial rockets and satellites that were transported on a bicycle and bullock cart, to a world record of 104 satellite launch, the Indian Space Research Organisation (ISRO) has come a long way.
+The PSLV-C37 mission on February 15 is an outstanding achievement for the institution, finally establishing its long-due leadership in the launch area.

 The 104-satellite PSLV launch cost ISRO a total $15 million.
 In comparison, it costs SpaceX about $60 million to send each rocket into space.
 NASA’s launches cost more than $100 million.
 Those by the European Space Agency’s (ESA) Ariane-5, Japan’s H-IIA, and the Chinese Long March also cost about the same.
 A Russian Proton costs $68 million to launch.

-In fact, the NASA cost was so high that American satellite operators have found a far more cost-effective option in SpaceX.
-However, as ISRO set the bar even higher (actually lower in terms of cost), it even earned a kudos from the maverick Elon Musk, the SpaceX CEO, who called the Wednesday launch an “awesome achievement” in a tweet.
+In fact, launch cost of NASA was so high that American satellite operators found a far more cost-effective option in SpaceX.
+However, as ISRO set the bar even higher (actually lower in terms of cost), it even earned a kudos from the maverick Elon Musk, the SpaceX CEO, who called the launch an “awesome achievement” in a tweet.

 US space industry rattled by ISRO’s low cost

-So rattled is the private space industry in US with ISRO’s cost-effective launches that last year they lobbied hard with Congress to oppose efforts to facilitate a “government-subsidised foreign launch company (ISRO)” saying the move would be detrimental to the future health of the private sector space companies in America.
+So rattled is the American private space industry with ISRO’s cost-effective launches that last year they were lobbying hard with Congress to oppose eff orts to facilitate a “government-subsidised foreign launch company (ISRO)”, on the grounds that the move would be detrimental to the future health of the private sector space companies in America.
 There is, in fact, a US policy preventing US satellites from being launched on Indian launch vehicles, which came into effect in February 2016.
-Companies like Planet, whose 88 Doves were part of Wednesday’s launch, have to take a special waivers for the PSLV ride.
+American companies like Planet, whose 88 Doves were part of February 15 launch, have to take special waivers for the PSLV ride.

 It must be noted that ISRO’s costs are not low because the PSLV is a reusable rocket.
 It is not.
-Another thing is it scores high on safety.
-The PSLV has been used 39 times and it has suffered only one total failure – in 1993 when its maiden flight crashed — and one partial in 1997.
-In comparison, SpaceX has suffered two notable failures very recently – the most recent one being the Falcon-9 which exploded during a routine pre-launch check last September, destroying Facebook’s $200-million Amos-6 satellite in the process.
+Other than low-cost it scores high on safety.
+The PSLV has been used 39 times so far and it has suffered only one total failure — in 1993, when its maiden flight crashed — and one partial failure in 1997.
+In comparison, SpaceX has suffered two notable failures very recently — the most recent one being the Falcon-9 which exploded during a routine pre-launch check last September, blowing up Facebook’s $200-million Amos-6 satellite in the process.
 Failures come as a huge cost to not just SpaceX, but companies whose satellites are being launched.
-Further, while SpaceX is still struggling to land back its re-usable Falcon 9 rockets, ISRO last year successfully tested its Reusable satellite Launch Vehicle Technology Demonstrator (RLV-TD).
+Further, while SpaceX is still struggling to land back its re-usable Falcon- 9 rockets, ISRO last year successfully tested its Reusable Launch Vehicle Technology Demonstrator (RLV-TD).

 ISRO’s remarkable record

-But ISRO is not just about cheap launches.
-Though it has been serving the nation and many countries across the world with its series of remote sensing satellites since its first scientific satellite — Bhaskara 1 — went up in 1979, many do not know that ISRO’s PAN cameras (aboard IRS-1C) were the highest resolution civilian camera in the world till the launch of IKONOS (by DigitalGlobe) in 1999.
+ISRO is not just about cheap launches.
+Though it has been serving the nation and many countries across the world with its series of remote sensing satellites since its first one — Bhaskara 1 — went up in 1979, many do not know that its PAN cameras (aboard IRS-1C) were highest resolution civilian camera in the world till the launch of IKONOS (by DigitalGlobe) in 1999.

 What’s special about ISRO

-Set up in 1969, ISRO is a stellar testimony that in a nation where bureaucratic incompetency, political meddling, indifference towards sciences, lack of political will, endemic corruption and a culture celebrating mediocrity rules, the sheer grit and talent of our scientists is no less than their global peers.
+Set up in 1969, ISRO is a stellar testimony that in a nation where bureaucratic incompetency, political meddling, indifference towards sciences, lack of political will, and endemic corruption rules, the sheer grit and talent of Indian scientists is no less than their global peers.
 While the rest of India continues to whine about all the limitations, ISRO has shown that it is possible to deliver despite the stifling regulations and corrupt political system.
-It has successfully managed to break the stereotype of an archaic, inefficient public sector company to emerge as an institution that is giving cut-throat competition to national space agencies like NASA or innovative private sector giants like SpaceX.
+It has successfully managed to break the stereotype of an archaic, inefficient public sector company to emerge as an institution that is giving cut-throat competition to premium space agencies like NASA or innovative private sector giants like SpaceX.

 Making the best with what’s available

-Wednesday’s PSLV-C37 mission was more about using the available technology to its fullest to stay competitive and earn some extra revenues.
-As ISRO Chairman AS Kiran Kumar said afterwards, “We are not looking at it as a record or anything.
-We are just trying to maximise our capability with each launch and trying to utilize that launch for the ability it has got and get the maximum in return.”
+The PSLV-C37 mission should be seen as more about using the available technology to its fullest to stay competitive and earn some extra revenues.
+As ISRO Chairman AS Kiran Kumar says, “We are not looking at it as a record or anything.
+We are just trying to maximize our capability with each launch and trying to utilize that launch for the ability it has got and get the maximum in return.”

-With these kind of limited resources ISRO doesn’t only have a space program that is dedicated to national development but has also taken up space exploration like the Chandrayaan and Mangalyaan missions.
+Even with these kind of limited resources, ISRO doesn’t only have a space program that is dedicated to national development but has also taken up deep space exploration like the Chandrayaan and Mangalyaan missions.
 It successfully completed the IRNSS constellation (India’s own navigation system).
-Other than US, only three others – Russia, China and the European Union – have this capability.
-While the US’s Global Positioning System and Russian GLONASS are globally operational, EU’s Galileo is still under works (though it entered initial operational capability phase in November 2016 with four satellites in orbit).
+Other than US, only three others — Russia, China and the European Union — have this capability.
+While the US’s Global Positioning System and the Russian GLONASS are globally operational, EU’s Galileo is still under works (though it entered initial operational capability phase in November 2016 with four satellites in orbit).

-Soon to come is Chandrayaan II – India’s second moon mission which is set to be launched later this year.
+Soon to come is Chandrayaan 2 — India’s second moon mission, which is set to be launched sometime in 2018.